28th February 1995(2150 words)

 All rights reserved.

-However, when Ellen became pregnant, and in the same week the mortgage rate rose for the third time in a less than a year, John could see that his average salary wasn't going to be enough for his growing family.
+But when Ellen became pregnant again, and in the same week the mortgage rate rose for the third time in a less than a year, John could see that his average salary wasn't going to be enough for his growing family.

 On the night the rates went up, he discussed his options with Ellen.
 They agreed that he'd be paid better for doing the same work if he did it on a contract basis.
 So the next day he handed in his notice, registered himself with several programming agencies, and started to serve out his six weeks' notice.